Dismiss Modal

 • Don't use any chemicals or products that you think may be causing your symptoms.

-• If you were given a prescription medicine, take as directed.
-Take it until it's all used up.
+• If you were given a prescription medicine, take it as directed.
+Take it until it is all used up.

-• If a culture was taken, don't have sex until you have been told that it is negative.
-A negative culture means you don't have an infection.
-Then follow your healthcare provider's advice to treat your condition.
+• If a culture was taken, don't have sex until you've been told that it is negative.
+A negative culture means that you don't have an infection.
+Then follow your doctor's advice to treat your condition.

 If a culture was done and it is positive: